DCoder206/notebook-to-py/README.md

-# Interactive Python Notebook Converter
+# Python Notebook to script Converter
 A tool to export Jupyter notebooks as Python files

 ## Description